flyerhzm/rails_best_practices/README.md

     UseScopeAccessCheck: { }
     UseTurboSprocketsRails3Check: { }

+Now, at the root directory of a Rails app, run:

+    rails_best_practices . -c config/rails_best_practices.yml

 You can remove or comment a review to disable it, and you can change the options.